 Not “Many thanks” followed by “If you have any questions let me know” then “Kind regards”, choose one.
 If they have a question, they’ll get in touch – does it really need saying?

 Follow these simple guidelines for good, clear, professional emails which say more about you than you think.
 Your emails not only represent you, but also the company you work for, so make sure you read them through, they must be perfect before you hit ‘send’.
 It’s important.
-If you’d like to learn more our Effective Business Writing Course can help.
+If you’d like to learn more our Effective Business Writing Workshop can help.